 These rice krispies are one of my favourite holiday desserts.
 These sweet treats were a Christmas staple in our family.
-So they're often my go-to when I'm looking for a holiday classic or I'm feeling a little nostalgic.
+They're often my go-to when I'm looking for a holiday classic or if I'm feeling a little nostalgic.

-This recipe is very easy to make.
-So, it's also a great family activity or an easy holiday distraction for little ones.
+This recipe is very easy to make so this would be a great family activity or an easy holiday distraction for little ones.